DayeonKang99/CensorLess/ARTIFACT-APPENDIX.md

 #### Main Result 1: User interaction test in three different use cases

-Figure 3: The independent variable is time (seconds) and dependent variable is throughput (Kbps).
+Figure 3: The independent variable is time (seconds), and the dependent variable is throughput (Kbps).
 It shows that CensorLess vanilla mode, regardless of migration, takes a longer time compared to without proxy and private mode in terms of the total execution time, even though the private mode requires more time for receiving the first response due to the secure connection setup process.

-Figure 9: The independent variable is time since first row (seconds) and y-axis presents he destination where the request goes.
+Figure 9: The independent variable is time since the first row (seconds), and the y-axis presents the destination where the request goes.
 The vanilla with migration seamlessly handles the client requests even though the bridge migration happened, and private mode requires more time to load the webpage.

 #### Main Result 2: Website access in censored regions